 As organisations of sex workers confirm, the development and application of the "Nordic Model of Prostitution" was never about the welfare of women, men and transsexuals.
 The few inputs the developers received were completely ignored.
 The "Nordic Model" only serves as a fig leaf for politicians to show conservative voters that something is being done.
 With the presentation of the embellished studies, they are quickly satisfied, and the actual well-being of those affected is of no importance to them anyway.

 From countries with regulated sex work, such as Switzerland or Germany, we know that the proportion of human trafficking in the erotic industry is comparable to that in geriatric care.
 It is therefore by no means justified to place the entire sex industry under general suspicion, as the view of strongly moralising circles demands.
+(In fact, headlines such as "Working hours of over 16 hours, windowless rooms and starvation wages: domestic workers were exploited in the worst possible way" are not uncommon).

 Those who promote the "Nordic Model of Prostitution" are at best ignorant and ill-informed, blinded by religious fundamentalism, or profiteers from strengthening the black market.
 In any case, as a supporter, one proves one's inhumane attitude because one ignores the needs of those affected.